 Here's why Connecticut car insurance costs more than most states:

-A new report from the Office of the State Comptroller shows the average auto insurance premium payment increased by 11.2% in 2023 and 8.9% in 2024, respectively.
+A new report from the Office of the State Comptroller shows the average auto insurance premium payment increased by 11.2% in 2023 and 8.9% in 2024.
 That's a big jump from 2019, when prices were only up 1%.
-Most carriers took a baseline increase between 30% to 40% within a year's time, with some increases over 100% in some cases.
+Most carriers took a baseline increase between 30% to 40% within a year, with some increases over 100% in some cases.

-Connecticut faces increasing risks from severe weather events, including thunderstorms, hail, tornadoes and flooding, all heightened by climate change.
-In 2024, insurers in Connecticut are required to report storm and flood loss damage data following weather events that prompted state emergency declarations.
+Connecticut sees increasing risks from severe weather events, including thunderstorms, hail, tornadoes and flooding, all heightened by climate change.
+In 2024, insurers in Connecticut must report storm and flood loss damage data following weather events that prompted state emergency declarations.
 According to industry data, 50% of insurers providing homeowner coverage in Connecticut are expected to boost rates in 2024 due to risks including hurricanes, snow and flooding.
 These weather patterns affect auto insurance through comprehensive coverage claims for car damage.

 Connecticut has one of the nation's highest population densities, with only six states and the District of Columbia having a higher percentage of people living in metropolitan areas.
 The number of registered cars is estimated at 2,964,000 or about 844 per 1,000 people, which is higher than the national average of about 780 per 1,000 people.
 The urban areas of Bridgeport-Stamford, Hartford and New Haven have among the most congested roads in the nation based on annual per-person hours of delay.
 Higher population density in urban areas generally results in more congested areas and a higher rate of traffic accidents.